Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 SMBExec
 ---
-As just mentioned above, SMBExec is very similar to PSExec, however, SMBExec doesn't drop a binary file to disk.
+As just mentioned, SMBExec is very similar to PSExec, however, SMBExec doesn't drop a binary file to disk.
 SMBExec utilized a batch file, along with a temporary file, to execute and relay messages back.
 Just like PSExec, SMBExec sends input and receives output over the SMB protocol (445/TCP).

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/smbexec-diagram.png" alt="">